 Lists!
 Lists!
 Lists!
 One of the things you will do a lot in Microsoft Word 2013 is create lists.
-Lists are crucial to organizing text whether it be an unordered list using bullets, or an ordered numbered lists, or even a multilevel list, such as what you’d end up with an outline.
+Lists are crucial to organizing text whether it be an unordered list using bullets, or an ordered numbered list, or even a multilevel list, such as what you’d end up with an outline.

 Lists can be affected using the lists functions on the “Paragraph” section.

 Word will also automatically start a list for you if it thinks it detects that you’re trying to create one.

 For example, let’s say you type something “1.
 Don’t Mess with Texas!” and then you hit “return.”
 Word will automatically indent that statement as soon as you press the space button after the “1.”

 When you hit return, it will automatically indent the line and number it (2., 3., 4., etc.).